 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (704) 218-9955.
+If your loved one has passed away, please call us at (704) 218-9955 as soon as possible.
 A Hankins & Whittington Funeral Service advisor is available around the clock to assist you.

 What happens next?

 After your initial contact with us, we will make all the arrangements for your loved one to be promptly and respectfully taken into our care.